-3 Reasons Why You Should Make Time for Routine Annual Mammograms
+3 Reasons Why You Should Get Routine Mammograms

 Mammograms have the potential to detect breast cancers long before a lump may even be felt.
 While they require a bit of pressure to be placed on the breast, they take only minutes to complete.

-On this National Mammography Day, Health Matters partnered with Dr. Lisa Newman, chief of the Section of Breast Surgery at NewYork-Presbyterian/Weill Cornell Medical Center and Weill Cornell Medicine, to share the most important reasons you should make time for these live-saving annual screenings.
+Dr. Lisa Newman, chief of the Section of Breast Surgery at NewYork-Presbyterian/Weill Cornell Medical Center and Weill Cornell Medicine, shares the most important reasons you should make time for these live-saving annual screenings.

 At A Glance